ohpiglet/ohpiglet/README.md

 ### Fix Search box placeholder text in darkMode to be visible

+- Make the input text colour/opacity same as placeholder text colour/opacity

 ### Consider removing 'Read more' button

 - If I remove the 'Read more' functionality it will display all content by default.
 - Easiest way to do this is set the 'Read more' number super high.

+### Consider adding gradient div bar in the footer